 Applications interact with the blockchain ledger through chaincode.
 As such we need to install the chaincode on every peer that will execute and endorse our transactions, and then instantiate the chaincode on the channel.

-First, install the sample Go or Node.js chaincode onto one of the four peer nodes.
-These commands place the specified source code flavor onto our peer's filesystem.
+First, install the sample Go code onto one of the four peer nodes.
+This command places the source code onto our peer's filesystem.